Recbio Announces Proposed Listing on the Main Board of the Hong Kong Stock Exchange

 R&D is crucial to the continuous success.
 The vaccine industry has been rapidly evolving with various scientific advancement and innovative technologies to constantly reshape the vaccinology field.
 The Company is led by an experienced management and elite scientific team consisting of industry-leading scientists with extensive experiences in academic studies of immunology and development of vaccine products and industry-leading experts who are familiar with bringing vaccine candidates from concept to market.

-The Company has also received strong support from its shareholders, including leading investors in healthcare industry as well as major institutional investor such as Lake Bleu Capital, Temasek, Legend Capital and Sequoia Capital, representing recognition from its shareholders on the market position and growth potential.
+The Company has also received strong support from its shareholders, including leading investors in healthcare industry as well as major institutional investors such as Legend Capital, Lake Bleu Capital, Temasek and Sequoia Capital, representing recognition from its shareholders on the market position and growth potential.
 The Company believe its diversified shareholder base will fuel the future growth with financial support and industry insights.

 The Chairman of the Board, Executive Director and General Manager of Jiangsu Recbio Technology Co., Ltd., Dr. LIU Yong said, "As the vaccinology field enters a new era driven by novel vaccine technologies and significant expansion in disease and population coverage, we expect that China's vaccine market will grow significantly.
 With our strong R&D capabilities, we expect to further benefit from the overall growth in China's vaccine market.
 Looking ahead, we plan to continuously accelerate R&D, clinical trial and commercialization of our vaccine candidates, including rapidly advancing the development of our HPV vaccines, COVID-19 vaccines as well as the development and commercialization of our other vaccine candidates.
 We also intend to boost our market penetration and profitability by encouraging continuous innovation, streamlining our organization structure, company culture, and talent recruiting system, commercializing our technologies and products in the global market, and expanding vaccine candidates and technologies internationally through collaboration.
 At the same time, we will continue to explore opportunities to acquire advanced technologies and recruit international talent to supplement our in-house R&D capabilities.
 We are also evaluating establishing an overseas R&D center to closely collaborate with academic institutes and scientists abroad and to advance our R&D activities.
 Finally, driven by our strong R&D capabilities, we are focusing on complete value chain innovation from R&D to commercialization in the vaccine industry, to maximize value for our shareholders and investors."